Mistake #3: Not Being Aware of Costs

 Culinary school can be quite expensive – but it doesn’t have to cost more than any other traditional education.
 For example, while training through a premier private culinary institution might give a little more polish to your resume, you may find that once you enter the workforce, you are competing against local community college graduates for $10/hour line cook positions.

 It’s standard procedure to say that 80 percent of graduates are working in a kitchen upon completion of a course, even if that means they’re flipping burgers at the local fast food joint.
-You can remedy this by talking with alumni and with restaurants in the community.
+You can remedy this by talking with alumni and restaurants in the community.
 Be sure to look at all the factors, including:

 How is a degree/certification from the school received?
 Are employers more eager to hire graduates from the school, or does it make no discernible difference?